A kazam site is a folder of YAML

 ~340 failed transactions, all retried successfully.

-You've seen the shape.
-The components reference has every primitive you can drop into a page; the themes page covers palettes; deploy covers shipping.
+The components reference has every primitive you can drop into a page.
+Freshness covers build-time staleness tracking.
+Themes covers palettes and deploy covers shipping.